Pros

 Cons

 Shopify POS is a cloud-based POS system created specifically for retail.
-Shopify POS is affordable and easy to set up your eCommerce operation, make it appealing to small to medium-sized retailers.
+Shopify POS is affordable, and it’s easy to set up your eCommerce operation, making it appealing to small to medium-sized retailers.

 Shopify POS Pricing

-Shopify POS plans are month-to-month, although you can receive a discount for signing up for an annual or bi-annual plan.
-There are five Shopify plans to consider:
+Shopify POS plans are month-to-month, although you can receive a discount for signing up for an annual plan.
+Four Shopify plans offer Shopify POS.

 - In-person payments